nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to open the Github page of a student.
+1. User chooses to open the Github page of a student.
 2. KonTActs opens the Github page on the user's default browser.

    Use case ends.